pnimma01/ProfitsRus/README.md

 # High level data flow
 ## Download Data
-- Download data from yahoo_finance and finta - one ticker based on user input (MSFT)
+- Download data from yahoo_finance and finta - one ticker based on user input.
-    -  RSI, MACD
-- Save as CSV
+- Export to a CSV file.
 ## Calculate new fields
 -   SMA 20 & 50
 -   Volume Avg 10
 ## ML
-- User prophet to predict timeseries for next 10 business days
+- User prophet to predict timeseries for next 10 business days in 2022.
-- use a combination of regressors to create diff prediction models
+- use a combination of regressors to create diff prediction models.
-- compare with actual stock price in those 10 business days (we are using 2021 data to predict first 10 days in 2022)
+- compare with actual stock price in those 10 business days (we are using 2021 data to predict first 10 days in 2022).
 ## Calculate Predictors (Buy/Sell/Hold)
--   Based on SMA and Volume
+-   Based on SMA and Volume.
+        We created an algoritham that produces a buy/sell/hold signal using a combination of SMA values and volume.

 # Final Summary
+ProfitRus is a product that suits any investment style (including short vs long).
+The only input that is needed is the stock ticker and the timeframe, based on which it produces meaningful graphical representation of where the stock might be headed.
+The functionality of the product can be improved by adding more regressors, thus making predictions more accurate.